 Down payment amount

-As mentioned before, higher risk may be correlated with a higher interest rate.
+As mentioned before, the higher risk may correlate with a higher interest rate.
 Therefore, you may get a lower interest rate with a higher down payment because there is less risk associated when you have more at stake in the property.

 Overall, interest rates on mortgages may vary depending on economic factors and your financial health.
-It’s important to speak with your mortgage advisor in order to better understand what loan program is right for you and to determine how much house you can afford.
+It’s essential to speak with your mortgage advisor to better understand what loan program is right for you and to determine how much house you can afford.